reproducibleresearch/corriene-sept-Individual-Project/README.md

 # corriene-sept-Individual-Project

-In this respository there are 3 folders: data, code, and results.
+In this repository there are 3 folders: data, code, and results.

 The data folder contains the 3 data files used to make the graphs and tables: national-history.csv (contains information about hospitalizations), us.csv (contains information about deaths and cases nationwide), and us-states.csv (contains information about deaths and cases at the state level). us.csv and us-states.csv were obtained from the NY times github, https://github.com/nytimes/covid-19-data.
 Note that this information is updated daily; the datasets I used were downloaded on January 19, 2020 and the tables and graphs were made for January 17, 2020. national-history.csv was obtained on January 19, 2020 from https://covidtracking.com/data/download (summmary data for the United States.)